SeanOC/sharpy/docs/examples.rst

 Hosted Updates
 ==============

-CheddarGetter has a "hosted"_ solution that allows you to quickly get up and running quickly.
+CheddarGetter has a "hosted" solution that allows you to get up and running quickly.
 This solution allows you to direct the customer to a CheddarGetter-hosted site to sign up.
 Once signed up, you need to be able to send the customer back to the correct account to modify their subscriptions.